andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 ## The Half-Ton Hypothesis

 If I couldn't control the building, maybe I could control the boundary between it and my bed.
-The plan: solve this mechanically, once and for all.
+The plan was to solve this mechanically, once and for all.

 Recording studios solved this decades ago.
-The question was whether I could get studio-grade isolation in a renter-friendly, bed-sized package.
+The question was whether I could could fit studio-grade isolation into a renter-friendly enclosure around a bed.
 I grabbed [the industry bible](https://www.goodreads.com/book/show/913144.Home_Recording_Studio) of studio construction, and immediately learned I had a lot of misconceptions.

 My mental image was egg cartons and acoustic foam — the YouTube studio look.
 But that stuff is *absorption*: it reduces reflections and makes a room less echoey.
 What I needed was *isolation*: stopping my neighbor’s bass from reaching my pillow.
 Foam barely matters there; low-frequency energy just plows right through.